🔥

 • Regular business account

-The only difference between them is that the verified account has the green “verified” checkmark on the logo, but this little detail can make you look more trustworthy to your potential customers.
+The only difference between them is that the verified account has the green “verified” checkmark on the logo, but this little detail can make you look more trustworthy to potential customers.

 Appling for an official WhatsApp Business account status (optional)